helm/charts/stable/ark/README.md

 # Ark-server

+Note, Heptio Ark is now Velero.
+The Velero team is working hard on v0.11.0, along with detailed tooling and documentation for migrating Ark v0.10.x installations to Velero v0.11.0.
+Stay tuned!

 This helm chart installs Ark version v0.10.1 https://github.com/heptio/ark/tree/v0.10.1

 ## Upgrading to v0.10

 Ark v0.10.1 introduces breaking changes.
-The below instructions are based on the [official upgrade guide](https://github.com/heptio/ark/blob/master/docs/upgrading-to-v0.10.md).
+The below instructions are based on the [official upgrade guide](https://heptio.github.io/velero/v0.10.0/upgrading-to-v0.10).

 1. Pull the latest changes in this chart.
 If you're using Helm dependencies, update the chart version you're using in your `requirements.yaml` and run `helm dependency update`.